dualra1n/dualra1n/README.md

 # dualra1n

-A script that lets you dualboot iOS 13.7 (semi-tethered) on [checkm8](https://www.theiphonewiki.com/wiki/Checkm8_Exploit)-vulnerable devices.
+A script that lets you dualboot iOS 13.7-13.6 and 12, 11 beta(very dangearous, don't recommended). (semi-tethered) on [checkm8](https://www.theiphonewiki.com/wiki/Checkm8_Exploit)-vulnerable devices.

 - WARNING, in this branch both jailbreak is automatically installed so the --jailbreak so you mustn't use in this branch.

+# info, thank you mineek because of it we could dualboot ios 12, 11. https://github.com/mineek/seprmvr64

 # Usage

 Example: `./dualboot.sh --dualboot 13.7`